 White, Yellow, and Red Onion all work fabulous for this recipe!
 My favorite is to use a combination of yellow and red onion.
 The flavor combo is outstanding.

 I didn't use salt here since the broth and stuffing mix I use are already perfectly seasoned.
-Feel free to season to taste as you see fit!
+Feel free to season to taste as you see fit and if you use plain cubed bread in place of the stuffing mix, season it well with your favorite herbs and spices, as the mix I used was pre-seasoned.

 :: pin it for later ::